 Destination beach receptions tend to be more intimate than a traditional hometown reception, so while a huge 5 tier cake might be very appropriate at home, it might not make the most sense for a smaller guest list.
 Cakes are expensive so if the thought of dropping a couple of hundred dollars on something that’ll go to waste makes you cringe, I’ve got some cool alternate ideas.

 - If you’re having a very small intimate celebration with less than 10 guests, have your baker make petite personal cakes for each person.
 This is an awesome option for couples who want to maintain a hint of tradition with a splash of modernity!
 See pictures of petite cakes

 - Let them eat cupcakes!
-An ever growing trend, cupcakes can take on an even more useful and practical role at a beach destination ceremony and reception.
+An ever-growing trend, cupcakes can take on an even more useful and practical role at a beach destination ceremony and reception.
 Top each one off with a seashell or for just go with naked cupcakes for a fun and unique alternative to tradition.
-Photos of beach wedding cupcakes

 - Fake the Cake – another secretly growing trend is the idea of partly fake cakes.
 Your baker will create 2 or three tiers using Styrofoam decorated with real fondant/frosting, flowers, seashells, etc.. but they’ll top it off with a real tier which will be used for the cutting ceremony and to serve your guests.
 No one will ever know your little secret.
 You’ll get your elaborate cake, you’ll save money and you won’t feel guilty for having to throw away all that leftover cake!
 Still hesitant about the idea?
 Well, take a look at this pic and tell me if you’d ever guess that only the top layer was real?
 I didn’t think so, and neither did a single guest at this wedding.